jpuckett-di/gh-deployment-helpers/README.md

 3. Click the button to:

-   - Generate a timestamp in Central Time
-   - Create the deployment log message using the current page URL
+   - Copy the current page URL as plain text
-   - Copy both plain text and rich HTML formats to your clipboard
+   - Copy a timestamped deployment log message as rich HTML
    - Show a success notification

 4. Click the × to remove the button if you don't need it